 Homeward Bound is a leadership outreach initiative for women from STEMM (science, technology, engineering, mathematics, medicine) backgrounds.

 The program has four core development components: leadership development, strategic capability, visibility and science communication, and science collaboration.
-These are delivered over three stages during the 12-month program with content pre-voyage (10-11 months), on the ground in Ushuaia, Argentina (pre- and post-Antarctica) and whilst on-board the ship in Antarctica.
+These are delivered during the 12-month program, with online content and collaborative learning pre-voyage (10-11 months), on the ground in Ushuaia, Argentina (pre-voyage) and whilst on-board the ship in Antarctica.

-These components are woven together into an integrated program and are delivered by an expert global faculty.
-The live program is supported by recorded content from leading experts and influencers within their fields.
+These components are woven together into an integrated program, delivered by an expert global faculty.
+The live program is also supported by recorded content from leading experts and influencers within their fields.

 The program comprises lectures, personal and leadership development tools, coaching sessions, visibility training and the opportunity to develop meaningful collaborations – in forums, in teams with a focus on areas of interest, and in small diverse cohorts.